 How can you make sense of these conflicting claims?
-Given all the evidence, it is probably safe to plan on drinking four to five cups of green tea daily.
+Given all the evidence, it is probably safe to aim for drinking four to five cups of green tea daily.
 If you're a real devotee, by all means, drink more; but whether or not you'll derive added health benefits remains to be determined by further research.

 How to Brew a Cup of Green Tea

 Producing the perfect cup of green tea is a tricky process.
 If not handled properly, those same polyphenols that provide health benefits can ruin the flavor, making the tea taste "grassy."
 It's particularly important not to over-brew green tea.
 While it's best to follow the manufacturer's instructions for each variety of green tea, here are some general instructions:

 - Use one tea bag, or 2 to 4 grams of tea*, per cup.

 - Fill a kettle with cold water and bring to a boil.

-- After unplugging the kettle, allow it to stand for up to 3 minutes.
+- After unplugging or turning off the kettle, allow the water to stand for up to 3 minutes.

 - Pour the heated water over the tea bag or tea and allow it to steep for up to 3 minutes.
 If using a tea bag, remove the bag.